-We also take advantage of San Diego’s unique surroundings.
-The community of San Diego plays a unique and vital role in the Institute’s training programs.
-Both Pacific coastline beaches like and inland wild areas offer natural classrooms without walls to the Institute students.
+In addition to the new studio we also take advantage of San Diego’s unique surroundings.
+Both Pacific coastline beaches and inland wild areas offer natural classrooms without walls to the Institute students.

 San Diego County offers a landscape of unparalleled natural beauty and diversity, all within easy reach of the city.
 From the shoreline cliffs of Torrey Pines to the high pine forests of the Mount Laguna, to the Anza Borrego Desert, there are sights to inspire and amaze.

 At an average temperature of 72° F, San Diego is a quintessentially outdoor city, and there are many opportunities to engage the landscape through art.
-There are also plenty of options for outdoor recreation: visit the world-famous Balboa Park with it’s 23 museums, stroll along the beach at Torrey Pines; roller-blade along the harbor or kayak with the dolphins, all minutes from campus.
+There are also plenty of options for outdoor recreation: visit the world-famous Balboa Park with it’s 23 museums, and world class zoo.
+Stroll along the beach at Torrey Pines; roller-blade along the harbor or kayak with the dolphins, all minutes from campus.